-Initial job mix formulas are valid for a maximum of 3 revisions.
-If additional revisions are required, a new job mix formula is required.
+Initial job mix formulas are valid for 2 years with a maximum of 3 revisions.
+If additional revisions are required after the allowable 3 have been made, a new job mix formula is required.
 Prepare the new job mix formula in accordance with SC-T-80 or SC-T-88 and comply with all applicable requirements specified in the Standard Specifications (including any supplemental specifications) and the special provisions.

-Job mix formulas are associated with a specific plant, which will be approved for an individual contract.
-Submit Lab Form No. 310 with previously approved job mix formulas to the AME prior to starting production.
-The AME will review the forms and accept the job mix formulas based on a contract's specifications.
-Therefore the start of a new contract constitutes the beginning of a new set of LOT numbers.
-A calibration period for either a contract or a job mix formula is not permitted.
+Job mix formulas are associated with a specific plant, which will be approved for an individual project.
+Therefore the start of a new project constitutes the beginning of a new set of LOT numbers.
+A calibration period for either a project or a job mix formula is not permitted.
 LOT numbers begin immediately with the production of the mixture.
 If during production of a particular type of mix, a new job mix formula is needed, LOTS run continuously until the project is complete.